ksandom/ap/packages-available/CleanStream/docs/readme.md

 * The orange line is the same as the blue line, but with the `multiplier` and `offset` applied.
     * `multiplier` will raise the line up, but it will also make the peaks and troughs larger as well.
     * `offset` shifts the whole line.
+    * `meanSeed` gives the pseudo moving mean a starting point.
+This needs to be a realistic good value.
+Previously I used the first real value.
+But if the first value was bad, it would take a while to settle to a correct level.

 Some guidelines: